Teichlab/scg_lib_structs/docs/source/multi/SHARE-seq.md

 # SHARE-seq

 Check [this GitHub page](https://teichlab.github.io/scg_lib_structs/methods_html/SHARE-seq.html) to see how __SHARE-seq__ libraries are generated experimentally.
 This is a split-pool based combinatorial indexing method, where open chromatin DNA are transposed by regular Tn5 and mRNA molecules are reverse transcribed by UMI-containing oligo-dT primers labelled by biotin.
 Then three rounds of ligation are performed to added three 8-bp barcodes.
-After that, ATAC and RNA molecules are separated by streptavidin pull down, and the two libraries are prepared separately.
+After that, ATAC and RNA molecules are separated by Streptavidin pull down, and the two libraries are prepared separately.
 Single cells can be identified by the combination of the three 8-bp barcodes.

 ## For Your Own Experiments